-There are different types of heterochromia.
-One affects the same eye and the other affects both eyes:
+There are two other types of heterochromia.
+One affects the same eye, and the other affects both eyes:

 Segmental heterochromia is also known as heterochromia iridum, sectoral heterochromia, or partial heterochromia.